reenye-lima/SENAI-DES/2º Semestre/BCD/Aula 05/README.md

     ```sql
     SELECT
-      cliente_nome AS cliente,
+      cliente_nome AS "cliente",
-      produto AS item,
+      produto AS "item",
-      quantidade AS qtde,
+      quantidade AS "qtde",
-      preco_unitario AS preco
+      preco_unitario AS "preco"
     FROM pedidos;
     ```